 So better rules help us build better decisions, plus better relationships.
 Both can please most people.
 Fair rules won't please some who get money or selfesteem from war-like politics.
 But countries with fair rules tend to rank high in social trust and happiness.
-Decision tools help shape communities.
+Voting is an exemplary tool between people.